ironyman/PowerShell-Docs/reference/docs-conceptual/install/PowerShell-Support-Lifecycle.md

 | Windows PowerShell 3.0       |   Oct-2012   | Integrated in Windows 8 and with Windows Server 2012 WMF 3.0                     |
 | Windows PowerShell 2.0       |   Jul-2009   | Integrated in Windows 7 and Windows Server 2008 R2, WMF 2.0                      |
 | Windows PowerShell 1.0       |   Nov-2006   | Optional component of Windows Server 2008                                        |

-## Getting support

-PowerShell is a distinct set of tools and components that is shipped, installed, and configured separately from Windows PowerShell.
-PowerShell is not included in the Windows licensing agreements.

-PowerShell is supported under traditional Microsoft support agreements, including [paid support][paid], [Microsoft Enterprise Agreements][enterprise-agreement], and [Microsoft Software Assurance][assurance].
-You can also pay for [assisted support][assisted] for PowerShell by filing a support request for your problem.

-## Community support

-We also offer [community support][community] on GitHub where you can file an issues or request features.
-You may also find help from other members of the community in the Microsoft [PowerShell Tech Community][pscommunity] or any of the forums listed on the [PowerShell Community resources][pshub] page.

 <!-- hyperlink references -->